HUMSI — Human Security Initiative

 Loading map...

-La Playa Taco Shop owner deported after ICE detention
+La Playa Taco Shop owner deported to Mexico after two-month ICE detention

 Dec 31, 2025San Diego, CAMexico